 Phase 2 occurs 18–36 hours after ingestion.
 There is a period of transient clinical improvement in the gastroenteritis but liver enzymes (transaminases) are often rising.

-Phase 3 begins 2–4 days after ingestion and is characterized by markedly elevated transaminases, hyperbilirubinemia, coagulopathy, hypoglycemia, acidosis, hepatic encephalopathy, hepatorenal syndrome, multiple-organ failure, disseminated intravascular coagulation, and convulsions. ...
+Phase 3 begins 2–4 days after ingestion and is characterized by markedly elevated transaminases, hyperbilirubinemia, coagulopathy, hypoglycemia, acidosis, hepatic encephalopathy, hepatorenal syndrome, multiple-organ failure, disseminated ...